hamidakhatri/python_for_data_analysis/README.md

 # Python for Data Analysis

-This includes all my assignments and projects I completed in Python for Data Analysis course by Albany Can Code.
+This includes all my assignments and projects I completed in Python for Data Analytics course by Albany Can Code.

 1. Partner collaboration between myself and my classmate having a conversation with each other and outputting the responses in the form of a list.